Farmer suicides rise in India as climate warms, study shows | New Country 923

 “It provides evidence for a causal pathway — from unfavorable weather to poor crop yields to rural misery to increased suicide,” said Dr. Howard Frumkin, a University of Washington environmental health professor who was not involved in the study.
 “With climate change bringing increasingly chaotic weather in many places, this causal pathway is likely to intensify.”

-India’s farmers are already hit regularly by strong storms, extreme drought, heat waves and other extreme weather events.
-Some still rely on natural rainfall to water their crops.
+India’s farms are already hit regularly by strong storms, extreme drought, heat waves and other extreme weather events.
+Some still rely on rainfall rather than irrigation to water their crops.
 Scientists have shown that extreme weather events are already increasing as the planet warms.

 For the study, researcher Tamma Carleton looked at suicide data from India’s National Crime Records Bureau between 1967 and 2013, along with data on agricultural crop yields and on temperature change.